Lex Barker: World War II

-In February 1941, 10 months before the attack on Pearl Harbor, Barker left his fledgling acting career and enlisted in the United States Army.
+In February 1941, 10 months before the attack on Pearl Harbor, Barker left his fledgling acting career and enlisted in the U.S. Army.
 He rose to the rank of major during the war.
 He was wounded in action (in the head and leg) fighting in Sicily.
 He was awarded the Purple Heart twice.

 Early film roles

-Back in the US, he recuperated at a military hospital in Arkansas, then upon his discharge from service, traveled to Los Angeles.
-Within a short time, he landed a small role in Doll Face (1945), his first film.
+Back in the US he recuperated at a military hospital in Arkansas, then upon his discharge from service traveled to Los Angeles.
+Within a short time he landed a small role in Doll Face (1945), his first film.

-A string of small roles followed, in films such as Two Guys from Milwaukee (1945) and Cloak and Dagger (1946).
+A string of small roles followed in films such as Two Guys from Milwaukee (1945) and Cloak and Dagger (1946).

 RKO

 Barker signed a contract at RKO.
 He had small roles in The Farmer's Daughter (1947), Crossfire (1947), and Under the Tonto Rim (1947).

-Barker went to Paramount for Unconquered (1947).
+Barker went to Paramount Studios for Unconquered (1947).
 Back at RKO he was in Dick Tracy Meets Gruesome (1947), Berlin Express (1948), Mr. Blandings Builds His Dream House (1948), The Velvet Touch (1948), and Return of the Bad Men (1948), playing Emmett Dalton.

 Tarzan

-In Tarzan's Magic Fountain (1949), Barker became the tenth official Tarzan of the movies.
+In Tarzan's Magic Fountain (1949), Barker became the 10th official Tarzan of the movies.
 His blond, handsome, and intelligent appearance, as well as his athletic 6'4" frame, helped make him popular in the role Johnny Weissmuller had made his own for 16 years.
-His Jane was Brenda Joyce who had been in Weissmuller's last three films.
+His Jane was Brenda Joyce, who had been in Weissmuller's last three films.

-Barker's second Tarzan was Tarzan and the Slave Girl (1950), where Jane was played by Vanessa Brown.
+Barker's second Tarzan movie was Tarzan and the Slave Girl (1950), where Jane was played by Vanessa Brown.
 In Tarzan's Peril (1951), Barker's Jane was Virginia Huston, with African location footage.
 Dorothy Hart was Jane in Tarzan's Savage Fury (1952), directed by Cy Endfield.

 Barker got the chance to play a non-Tarzan role in Battles of Chief Pontiac (1952), a Western.
 He returned to the role one last time in Tarzan and the She-Devil (1953).